KnowageLabs/Knowage-Documentation/chapter_3/create_dossier/index.rst

     Linking to Views.

-If user wants to rollback and reset modification, he can click on "Reset placeholder" icon on the image placeholders panel.
+To rollback and reset changes, just click the "Reset placeholder" icon on the image placeholders panel.

 .. figure:: media/image005_d.png